-To help you get the most out of your bike (and your speed machine safe and in good working order), you need to take care of it regularly
+To help you get the most out of your bike (and your speed machine safe and in good working order), bike maintenance is of utmost importance

 If you take care of your bike, it will take care of you.